 The neighbouring properties have been written to directly and a site notice has been on display outside the site for a period of 21 days.
-No public letters of representation have been received.
+One letter of representation has been received noting that in theory the proposal is a good idea but raised questions as to whether the covered are will be used as a smoking area or not.